First steps – pre-processing with scripts

 Attention: don’t mix other files, even JPEG (or other formats), with your RAW files: Siril will take all the files inside the directories as input files for processing.

-This is tell Siril where all your images are located.
+This tells Siril where all your images are located.

 4. Validate with the Open button of the window.